Warnings: spoilers galore and inadequate to qualify as a review

 Highlights of the episodes:

 - Elijah’s smile when Freya asks him what he did to the Trinity.
-Admit it, you secretly want him to get less noble just so you can see that particular curve of lips.
+Admit it, you secretly want him to get less noble just so you can see that particular smirk.

 - Mikaelson’s bonds: Freya—Rebekah, Rebekah—Kol, Elijah—Klaus, Freya—Elijah, Elijah—Rebekah and Klaus—Rebekah.
 Witness how Klaus’s loving mood turns murderous when he receives the news that Rebekah got captured.